 Being Patient helps to create clarity around Alzheimer’s, dementia and related complex brain health issues by connecting our community of readers directly with trusted experts.
-In doing so, we do quite a bit of reading.
+In doing so, we do quite a bit of reading!
 Here’s a peek at what’s in our library.
+For more cognitive health, dementia and Alzheimer’s books we love and trust, check out our reading list.

 In Our Library: Cognitive Health and Alzheimer’s Books